Lines 2 & 4 extend the O-Train south, linking Bayview to Limebank and Airport stations.

 Lessons learned and insights from the Public Inquiry report have shaped the phased opening of Lines 2and 4.
 Organized into three phases, this approach helps customers get familiar with the service while supporting staff training.

-Starting March 16, service expands to a full seven days schedule, including Sundays.
+As of March 16, service has expanded to a full seven-day schedule, now including Sundays.

 Phase 1